Nors Lake in Thy National Park

-The lake has only underground tributaries and is one of the cleanest lakes with several rare aquatic plants.
-In the lake one can find pike, perch, roach, eel and salmon, all living altogether.
+Nors Lake has only underground tributaries and is one of the country's cleanest lakes with several rare aquatic plants.
+Here, among others, pike, perch, skull, and eel.

-Fishing is allowed along the south shore of Lake Nors within the marked area from the bathing place up to Degnbjerg.
+Angling is allowed along the state's part of the southern shore of Lake Nors within the marked area from the bathing area to Degnbjerg.

-Special fishing licenses and regulations for fishing in the lake can be purchased at Thisted Tourist Office and Hanstholm Tourist Office.
+Special fishing licenses and rules for fishing in the lake can be purchased at Thisted Tourist Office.

-There is a handicap fishing jetty at Nors Bagsø.
+There is a handicap fishing bridge at Nors Bagsø.

 The plantation provides shelter from the west.
 There are toilets, campfire and barbecue areas and tables and benches.